What is it?

 The artists occasionally supervised the construction of the project from a helicopter, at which he was quoted saying et in Utah ego, which a counterpoint to the pastoral Baroque painting by Nicolas Poussin titled et in Arcadia ego.

 The constructor almost turned down this unusual proposal from Robert Smithson, and he had to be convinced thoroughly by the artist.
-Smithson also had to acquire land rights as well as the earthmoving equipment, which is something he never did with his previous pieces.
+Smithson also had to acquire land rights and the earthmoving equipment, which he never did with his previous pieces.

 The construction of Spiral Jetty started in April 1970.
 The first phase took six days, where the project was like a draft.
 After contemplating the result for another two days, the artist directed the crew to reshape it into its final and present configuration.

 The second and last phase of the project involved moving around 7,000 tons of basalt rock and took an additional three days.
-The contractor documented the entire process of construction, and his son even appeared in the 2017 PBS Antiques Roadshow program with images and collection of the files related to the creation of the project.
+The contractor documented the entire construction process, and his son even appeared in the 2017 PBS Antiques Roadshow program with images and a collection of files related to the creation of the project.